-Visit the Studio Discovery Tour website here to find out about past participating artists.
+Visit the Studio Discovery Tour website here to find out more about the 33 participating artists.

 Seeing artists at work in their studios is liking getting a glimpse into their inner muse.
 What inspires them?
 What is the view out their windows?
 Do they work secluded or in the middles of chaos?
 And, for aspiring artists, what can I learn?
 For many artists on the Sonoma-Mendocino coast, the weeks leading up to the Studio Discovery Tour is a very exciting time as they prepare to open their creative spaces and share their work with all who journey through.